akshit537/Netflix_excel_dashboard/README.md

 # Netflix Excel Dashboard 📊

-An interactive Netflix data analysis dashboard created using Microsoft Excel.
+An interactive Netflix data analysis dashboard created using Microsoft Excel to explore content types, ratings, countries, and release-year trends.

 ## 📌 Project Overview

-This project analyzes Netflix content to identify patterns and trends across content types, ratings, countries, and release years.
+This project analyzes a Netflix titles dataset to identify patterns and trends across movies and TV shows.

+The dashboard uses Excel Pivot Tables, Pivot Charts, and Slicers to make the analysis interactive and easy to explore.

 ## 📊 Dashboard Features

 - Total number of Netflix titles
 - Movies vs TV Shows distribution
 - Titles by rating
-- Content creation by country
+- Titles by country
 - Year-wise content releases
 - Interactive Movie / TV Show filter

-## 🛠️ Tools Used
+## 🛠️ Tools & Techniques Used

 - Microsoft Excel
 - Pivot Tables